davelongdev/dave-long-web-studio/content/about.md

 <br>

-I'm interested in using my skills and background to help others start a new business or scale up an existing one by developing a presense on the internet.
+I'm interested in using my skills and background to help others start a new business or scale up an existing one by developing their presense on the internet.

 <br>